MichaelStott/tech-squawks/web/content/getting_started/_index.md

 # Getting Started

-Before diving into the individual AWS services, we're going to configure our development environment.
+Before diving in further, we're going to configure our development environment.
 The sections in this chapter will walk you through setting up your AWS account and CLI.
 Additionally, we will also install Pulumi for managing the cloud infrastructure for our projects.